HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 !!!note
     You must create the config.json in each `<VOLUME_DIR>` folder to set up multiple configurations.
 Otherwise, the system picks up the configurations specified in the default config.json available under `dist/configuration` in node version.

-### Configuring TLS Certificate Validation
+### Configuring TLS certificate validation

 Starting CF226, DXClient no longer ignores certificates that cannot be properly validated when using Transport Layer Security (TLS) connections.
 This is to improve security and maintain best practices in development and production environments.
 You can validate and trust custom certificates such as self-signed or third-party CAs without entirely disabling validation.

-**Step 1: Obtain the certificate**
+1. Obtain the certificate.

     Ensure you have the `.pem` certificate file that you wish to add to the truststore.
 It must contain the key and certificate files.

-**Step 2: Add the certificate using one of the following methods**
+2. Add the certificate using one of the following methods:

-**Method A: Using NODE_EXTRA_CA_CERTS environment variable**
+    - Use the `NODE_EXTRA_CA_CERTS` environment variable.

         `NODE_EXTRA_CA_CERTS` provides a secure way to add custom trusted certificates.
 To use the `NODE_EXTRA_CA_CERTS` environment variable, you need to specify the path to a PEM file that contains the key and certificate details.
 Configure this variable in your local or production environment using the following command:

         === "Linux and Apple macOS"
             ```
             export NODE_EXTRA_CA_CERTS=/Users/myUser/my-cert.pem
             ```

         === "Microsoft Windows"
             ```
             set NODE_EXTRA_CA_CERTS=C:\Users\myUser\my-cert.pem
             ```

-**Method B: Adding certificate to the system truststore**
-Add the certificate to the truststore on your operating system.
+    - Add the certificate to the truststore on your operating system.

         !!!important
             In local or development environments, you may want to disable this security feature to allow connections to services with self-signed or invalid certificates.
 By setting `NODE_TLS_REJECT_UNAUTHORIZED` to `0`, you can bypass certificate validation.
 This can be useful for testing, but it should never be used in production environments because it can expose your application to potential security risks.

 ## Command Reference